 Ellen T. Noteware Volunteers at the Philadelphia Bar Association’s Expungement Clinic

-On November 12, 2016, Senior Counsel Ellen T. Noteware volunteered at an “Expungement Clinic” that benefited hundreds of Philadelphians.
+On November 12, 2016, Shareholder Ellen T. Noteware volunteered at an “Expungement Clinic” that benefited hundreds of Philadelphians.

 The Philadelphia Bar Association’s Young Lawyers Division, in partnership with Rep. John Harris, the City of Philadelphia’s Office of the Mayor, Community Legal Services, the Office of the District Attorney of the City of Philadelphia, and the Philadelphia Court of Common Pleas held the Clinic.
 Ms. Noteware, along with other volunteer attorneys, spent several hours of her weekend processing expungement and sealing petitions and handled subsequent hearings for pro bono clients.
 Read more about the Clinic here.